 This is a question that aspiring engineers, as well as experienced electrical engineers, may be asking themselves.
 Radio frequency (RF) technology has been in use for over a century and throughout this time engineers have been necessary to facilitate its implementation.
-Today’s post aims to answer what it takes to be an Radio Frequency engineer and hopefully provide enough information to help determine if a career in RF engineering is right for you.
+Today’s post aims to answer what it takes to be an RF engineer and hopefully provide enough information to help determine if a career in RF engineering is right for you.

-To answer what it takes to be an Radio Frequency engineer we will look at some helpful qualities that are typically found in an RF Engineer.
+To answer what it takes to be an RF engineer we will look at some helpful qualities that are typically found in an RF Engineer.
 Anyone with an electrical engineering degree or with a solid understanding of electricity is already well on their way to becoming an RF engineer, and often times this is completely sufficient to start working in RF.
 If you want to get a feel for RF engineering, some universities offer elective courses focused on RF design.
 These classes can be useful for identifying if RF is right for you.
 If you are still searching for a career path and may not have a college degree yet, it is worth noting that RF engineering demands proficiency in electronics theory, math, and physics.
 If you find these subjects interesting, you should definitely try to learn more about the field.

 The final requirement for becoming an RF engineer is to have a passion for understanding and manipulating radio waves for a useful purpose.
 RF is a fascinating field to be in where electromagnetic waves can be harnessed; for example by using incredibly low levels of electromagnetic power to transmit waves large distances.
 RF design finds applications anywhere from wireless communications to radar, from magnetic resonance imaging to the next inspired thought from an RF engineer.
 While its uses are ubiquitous, radio frequency engineering is a rewarding field to be in and can be initiated with just an electrical engineering degree.